chronicleworks/chronicle/docs/opa.md

 - `--new-key` (`-k`): A required argument that specifies the path to the PEM-encoded private key to be registered.

-- `--root-key` (`-r`): A required argument that specifies the path to the PEM-encoded private key currently registered as the root key.

 - `--id` (`-i`): A required argument that specifies the name to associate with the new key.

-- `--transactor-key` (`-t`): An optional argument that specifies the path to the PEM-encoded private key to be used for signing the transaction.
-If not specified, an ephemeral key will be generated.

 - `--overwrite` (`-o`): An optional flag allowing re-registration of a non-root key.